 Weighing in at 2343 kilograms, it rides comfortably on air suspension.
-There’s seriously no complaint even on its sportiest setting.
+There will be no complaint even on its sportiest setting.
 It can seat seven but if you’re like me, I’ll keep the last row folded flat for boot space.
 Despite being huge on proportions, it drives like a mid sized SUV.
 If you enjoy swift driving like I do, the XC90 doesn't feel like it needed more power than it does.
-The traction control too gets two thumbs up for not being intrusive.
+The traction control system gets thumbs up for not being overly intrusive.

-Even though Volvo says it’ll kick up a hundred in 5.6 seconds, let’s not forget the phony hybrid proposition marketing tactics.
-Truth is, it will only do 5.6 only if you have charge left in its batteries.
-And if you don’t, it will only rely on its petrol engine while the battery pack acts as dead weight.
+Despite Volvo says it’ll kick up a hundred in 5.6 seconds, let’s not forget the phony hybrid proposition marketing tactics because we've got experience.
+Truth is, it will only do 5.6 if there is charge in its batteries.
+And if you don’t, it will solely rely on its petrol engine while the battery pack is dead weight.
 After several hard accelerations or cruising about on electric mode to spook your friends, you’ll be needing to whip out a sundial to measure its acceleration.

 This Swede company has come very far from what the first XC was but the idiosyncrasies still remain.
 The same issue I had with the very first top-of-the-range XC60 where the safety features only does two things.
 It either scares you for something that’s far from an accident or torments you for the rest of time, leaving me in a frenzy.
 Seated in the back, you’ll notice quality has been pinched and it’s no comparison to an Audi Q7.

 Sure it can all be turned off but what’s the point of paying for them in the first place?
-To get off the line, you’ll be required to twist a plastic knob where right is to start or left to kill the vehicle.
+To get moving, you’ll need to twist a plastic knob where right is to start or left to kill power.
 Then hold the handbrake down for a full two second otherwise it’d still be up.
-Next shift a fake crystal plastic lever either up or down but it’ll still be in neutral because only the second upshift would only put you into reverse or down for drive.
+Next, shift the fake crystal plastic lever either up or down but it’ll still be in neutral because only with a second input will put you into reverse or drive.

-After a brief five minutes of enthusiastic driving, the boot doesn’t open electrically no more as I was told the battery had been completely drained.
-That apart, its head up display failed to function during my time with the car for whatever reasons the man wasn’t sure of.
+After a brief five minutes of enthusiastic driving, the boot doesn’t want to open no more.
+I was told my driving had drained its batteries completely.
+That apart, its head up display failed to function during my time with the car but they had no reason for this one.
 Tipping over 400 thousand, I am not remotely convinced when one has to go through so much just to get the car moving.
-And if I were a person who’s got a fetish for optional extras, the BMW X5 40e M goes for about 20 less.
+And if I were a person who’s got a fetish for optional extras, the BMW X5 40e M goes for 20 less.